30 Stress-Free Road Trip Activities for Kids

 Storytime is an engaging conversational game that can either become a collaborative masterpiece or quickly fall off the rails and become a hilarious disaster.

-Each person adds a sentence to an ongoing story, creating a collaborative and imaginative narrative along the way.
+Each person adds a sentence to an ongoing story, creating a collaborative and imaginative narrative.

 If the rest of the car-mates work with you with serious intent, you can make a fascinating piece of storytelling that was built with everyone’s eager collaboration.

-More often than not, though, the story quickly spirals into a hilarious mess once one or two people begin contributing sudden twists and turns and derailing the whole story in a new humorous direction.
+More often than not, though, the story quickly spirals into a hilarious mess once one or two people begin contributing sudden twists and turns, derailing the whole story in a new humorous direction.

-This engaging activity keeps older children entertained and sparks creativity as they contribute to the ever-evolving story.
+This engaging activity entertains older children and sparks creativity as they contribute to the ever-evolving story.

-Smaller kids can get involved relatively easily, but watch out because the story will assuredly go in a sudden change of direction every time it is their turn.
+Smaller kids can get involved relatively easily, but watch out because the story will immediately change in a sudden direction every time it is their turn.

 Harry Potter glasses with book.